 The Certificate in College Studies will provide these students with a quality and innovative program that accommodates their learning needs.
 This program will expose students to a one-year sequence of courses that will give them the essential skills and self-confidence to make informed decisions about the educational opportunities before them.
 An additional benefit will be introducing students to the institution's special focus which encourages an ethic of care and concern for the natural world.

-Students must complete 24 credits in the following areas:
+Students must complete the required number of credits for each of the following areas:

 Communications (3 credits)